cosmos/cosmos/whitepaper.md

     - `MaxHeight`: 350
   - `Payload`: <The same bytes of a "coin" payload>

-Next, "Shard2" must include in its app-hash a short-packet that shows the new status of `AckSent`.
+Next, "Shard2" must include in its app-hash an abbreviated packet that shows the new status of `AckSent`.
-An `IBCBlockCommit` and `IBCPacketTx` are posted back on "Hub" that proves the eexistence of a short `IBCPacket` on "Shard2".
+An `IBCBlockCommit` and `IBCPacketTx` are posted back on "Hub" that proves the eexistence of an abbreviated `IBCPacket` on "Shard2".
 Say that `IBCPacketTx` has the following value:
 - `FromChainID`: "Shard2"
 - `FromBlockHeight`: 400 (say)